ropensci/osmdata/README.md

 | Rcpp (-&gt;`sp` in `R`)    | 0.25                 |
 | Rcpp (-&gt;`sp` in `Rcpp`) | 0.08                 |

-Processing everything, including the construction of the `sp` S4 objects, within `Rcpp` routines is obviously enourmously faster.
+Processing everything, including the construction of the `sp` S4 objects, within `Rcpp` routines is obviously enourmously faster (&gt;20 times). `osmdatar` downloads OSM data within `R` using `httr`, then passes the raw character file result to `Rcpp` routines which parse the XML structure and convert the results to S4 `sp` objects.

 The package currently downloads and converts points, lines, and polygons, with the three respective functions:

 1.  `get_nodes`